gayaviswan/self-driving-car/writeup_template.md

 My pipeline consisted of 5 steps.

-1. I converted the images to grayscale
+1. Converted the images from rgb to grayscale to make it  easier to find the edges in the image

-2. I used gaussian blur to blur the image
+2. On the grayscaled image, we run the Gaussian blur to reduce image noise and reduce detail.

-3. Used canny edge detection to detect edges
+3. The resulting image is run through canny edge detection to find all the edges in the image

-4. Masked the rest of the image other than the region of interest.
-In this case it is the lane line in front of us.
+4. Since our interest is finding the lane lines, we find the regions of interest where our lane line falls in the image.
+The resulting image only contains the part of the image we are interested

-5. Send the image to hough transform to find the lines
+5. With interested region identified in the image, we run Hough transform on this to identify the lane lines

-Additionally, In order to draw a single line on the left and right lanes, I modified the draw_lines() function by
+Additionally, In order to draw a single line on the left and right lanes, I modified the draw_lines() function to combine the disjoint lines.

-If you'd like to include images to show how the pipeline works, here is how to include an image:
+The following images shows how the image goes through the various pipeline before detecting the lane lines after joining the disjoint lines.

+![alt text][./examples/grayscale_mine.jpg]
+![alt text][./examples/gaussian_blur.jpg]
+![alt text][./examples/canny_image.jpg]
+![alt text][./examples/region_interest_mine.jpg]
-![alt text][image1]
+![alt text][./examples/hough_image.jpg]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...

-Another shortcoming could be ...
+The current pipeline is not accounted for identifying various light conditions including cloudy days or night time driving.
+The pipeline also does not account for curves in the road.

 ### 3. Suggest possible improvements to your pipeline